-These text fields are one-size-fits-all across the Grants for Arts Projects category.
+These are one-size-fits-all text fields across the Grants for Arts Projects category.
 While each text box allows for up to 6,000 characters, we ask that each statement be no more than 3,000 characters, including spaces.
 Use only as much space as is needed to respond to the items requested.
-Do not use this section to add more information for other areas of the grant application form.
+Do not use this section to add more information for other sections of the grant application form.

-• Statement of Support
+• Statement of Support:

-- A statement from an external individual who is a key project partner, artist, or participant, should specifically address their role in the project, and the potential impact this project will have on their personal or organizational mission.
-If participants or partners are yet to be selected, a statement from previous beneficiaries may be included. - \circ $\;$ Include the name and title of the person who authored each statement. - Submit up to two statements as text into the fields provided.
-Do not submit PDFs. - Limit each statement to no more than 3,000 characters, including spaces
+- A statement from an external individual who is a key project partner, artist, or participant, specifically addressing their role in the project, and the potential impact this project will have on their artistic or organizational mission. - For projects that involve the creation of new work, the lead artist(s) may include details regarding their creative process and/or themes of the work. - $\circ~$ A statement from previous beneficiaries may also be included. - Submit no more than two statements as text into the fields provided.
+Do not submit PDFs. - Limit each statement to no more than 3,000 characters, including spaces - \circ $\;$ Include the name and title of the person who authored each statement.